Analytic de Rham stacks of Fargues-Fontaine curves

 \subsection{$p$-adic geometry, beyond perfectoid spaces}

 A large part of this paper is devoted to developing some foundational work on derived $p$-adic geometry within the world of analytic stacks.
 This framework will be used critically by some of us to define an analogue of prismatic/syntomic cohomology (incarnated as coherent cohomology of certain stacks) for rigid analytic varieties.
 However, in the context of the present paper, its relevance lies in the fact that it serves to provide a new definition of analytic de Rham stacks in $p$-adic geometry.
-This extends the results of \cite{camargo2024analytic}, which developed a powerful theory of the analytic de Rham stack, providing the necessary tools for a robust theory of analytic $D$-modules on rigid analytic varieties (including, among other statements, Poincar\'e duality).
-However, when applying \cite{camargo2024analytic} to more exotic spaces like Fargues--Fontaine curves (as we aim to do in this paper), one runs into technical issues making \cite{camargo2024analytic} not directly applicable.
+This extends the results of \cite{camargo2024analytic}, which developed a powerful theory of the analytic de Rham stack, providing the necessary tools for a robust theory of analytic $D$-modules on rigid analytic varieties (including, among other statements, Poincar\'e duality).\footnote{We stress right away that in this paper we use the terminology ``analytic $D$-module'' as a synonym for ``quasi-coherent sheaf'' on the analytic de Rham stack.
+The exact relation to $D$-modules will appear in \cite{AnDModRJRC}.} However, when applying \cite{camargo2024analytic} to more exotic spaces like Fargues--Fontaine curves (as we aim to do in this paper), one runs into technical issues making \cite{camargo2024analytic} not directly applicable.
 These technical questions circle around the descent of the functor $X\mapsto X^{\dR}$, or its commutation with limits.
 The new definition that we present in \cref{sec:perf-analyt-de} will solve these issues in a satisfactory manner.

 We now provide a motivation for our construction.
 Let us recall that for a scheme $X$, its algebraic de Rham stack $X^{\dR}_{{\mathrm{alg}}}$ is a \emph{sheafification} of the functor $R\mapsto X(R_{\mathrm{red}})$.
 Sheafifying for the fpqc-topology and working in characteristic $p$, the functor $X\mapsto X^{\dR}_{\mathrm{alg}}$ is essentially\footnote{One needs to be careful with the exact definitions of the categories involved, but we content ourselves with the discussion that follows.} right adjoint to the perfection functor $Y\mapsto Y^{\mathrm{perf}}$.\footnote{Note that this notion of de Rham stack is different from that one of Drinfeld and Bhatt--Lurie in the theory of prismatization of formal schemes.} One can observe that for semiperfect rings, which form a basis for the fpqc topology, we have $R_{\rm red}=R_{\rm perf}$ and that an fpqc-cover $R\to S$ of $\F_p$-algebras induces an exact sequence